Phuire-Research/Stratimux/README.md

 ### Getting Started
 * [STRATIMUX PROJECT TEMPLATE](https://github.com/Phuire-Research/STRATIMUX-TEMPLATE)
 * [Stratimux @ npm](https://www.npmjs.com/package/stratimux)
-* [Huirth](https://github.com/Phuire-Research/Huirth) - User Interface MVP and Stratimux Project Sidekick Application, this will be decomposed into an advanced starter template and the concepts that allow for the user interface will be merged into this repository.
+* [Huirth](https://github.com/Phuire-Research/Huirth) - User Interface MVP and Stratimux Project Sidekick Application, this will be decomposed into an advanced starter template and the concepts that allow for the user interface will be merged into this repository. *Note* This is a proof of concept of a User Interface System using Stratimux written in less than three weeks.
+A little rough around the edges.
-* [Stratimux Assistant](https://chat.openai.com/g/g-Io9NDT4Z0-stratimux-assistant) Work in progress GPT, rough sketch supplied information on this repository and a few articles about the project.
-Will flesh out more in the future.

 ### Advice when Encountering Branch Prediction Errors.
 The easiest means of detecting if your application is starting to encounter such errors is to enable the dialog and logging options on your Axium.
 To avoid running into these branch prediction errors.
 Attempt to limit your strategy assembly, qualities, and plans to be less than O(n^3).
 You will find that your functions will suddenly become probabilistic in their ability execution deterministically.